Amy M. Fletcher, Associate

 Law School: Mercer University School of Law, JD 2012

-Amy Fletcher is an associate in the firm’s business section.
+Amy Fletcher joined Smith, Welch, Webb & White, LLC in 2020, after spending almost eight years practicing law and three years as an auditor with firms in Macon, Georgia.
 Her primary areas of practice include taxation, corporation/business organizations, trusts, probate, and estate planning.
-Amy graduated magna cum laude from Wesleyan College in 2006 with a degree in business administration and accounting.
-Her Wesleyan honors thesis, “Benford’s Law [of Physics] as an Auditing Tool”, led her first to a career as an auditor, where she earned her license as a certified public accountant.
-In 2012, she went on to receive her J.D. degree from the Mercer University Walter F. George School of Law.
-Amy received her LL.M. in Taxation from the University of Alabama in 2013.
+Amy graduated magna cum laude from Wesleyan College in 2006 with a degree in Business Administration with an Accounting concentration.
+Her Wesleyan honors thesis, “Benford’s Law [of Physics] as an Auditing Tool”, led her first to a career as an auditor, where she earned her license as a Certified Public Accountant.
+She went on to receive her J.D. degree from the Mercer University Walter F. George School of Law in 2012 and her LL.M. in Taxation from the University of Alabama in 2013.

 - Trusts 101: presented topics “Estate Planning for the Disabled” and “Revocable Living Trusts”

 - The Probate Process from Start to Finish: presented topics Sale of Property and Distributions and Final Accounting and Closing the Estate

 - Step-by-Step Guide to Drafting Wills and Trusts: presented topics “Basic Tax Concerns” and “Documenting Long-Term Care, Incapacity, and End-of-Life Decisions”Basic Fiduciary Law 201: presented topic “Estate Planning for Blended Families” multiple times at CLEs sponsored by the Fiduciary Section of the Georgia Bar Association, including live broad case from the Georgia Bar Center in Atlanta.